 Score and parts for TOULON arranged for two trumpets, two trombones, French horn, and Timpani.
 This hymn and tune have been traditional for ordinations and church anniversaries.
 The text here has been updated for contemporary use.

 TOULON is an abbreviation of OLD 124TH, and has no relationship to the eponymous city; the longer form was published in Trente quatre Pseaumes de David, the 1551 Genevan Psalter, edited by Louis Bourgeois.
 It is a stately tune which in TOULON's shorter form has few appropriate hymns, especially when considering a descant.
 The original form was published as a unison tune, in that time and place the standard practice, but acquired harmonizations as the tune spread throughout Europe.
 The hymn God of the prophets, used primarily for ordinations, is an example with sufficient gravitas.
-This version is the Anglican variant, which signals a cadential rallentando by expanding one measure to 6/4 - the third from the end (the words "last with" are half notes, rather than quarters) - lending additional grandeur to the tune.
+This version is the Anglican variant, which signals a cadential rallentando by expanding one measure to 6/4 and stretching two notes into half notes, a nuance lending grandeur to the tune.

 The hymn God of the prophets by Denis Wortman was originally written in 1884, not for singing, but as a poem of commemoration for the Canadian seminary from which he graduated.
 It had more verses, and as was typical of the age, addressed to an all-male world of divinity scholars.
-Within six years it had been adapted to congregational singing, though substantial text alterations over the past century mean seven verses are now five (or four), and one or more of those were written by others, not least because of its original masculine triumphalism (an alternative text - ours, which you may freely use - can be found on the page featuring our brass arrangement).
-There are additional adjustments which expand its usability, particularly substituting the the first person ("we", "us") for the third ("they", "them").
-The Moravian hymn for Pentecost, O Holy Ghost (alt., Spirit of God ) is a very convincing alternative:
+Within six years it had been adapted to congregational singing, though substantial text alterations over the past century mean seven verses are now five (or four), and one or more of those were written by others, not least because of its original masculine triumphalism (an alternative text - ours, which you may freely use - can be found on this page, and is used in this setting).
+Another adjustment used in some hymnals substitute the first person ("we", "us") for the third ("they", "them").
+The Moravian hymn for Pentecost, O Holy Ghost (alt., Spirit of God ) is a very convincing alternative text.